 Founded in 1880, Kodak was one of the most innovative companies in most of the 20th century.
 The company built on a culture of innovation and change (Kotter, 2012), transformed photography from a complex activity into an everyday life activity accessible to billions of people (Munir and Phillips, 2005) and thus revolutionised the entire photography industry.

 By selling its camera for a low price and using the razor-blade strategy to drive profit from selling consumables such as films, Kodak achieved higher profits and continuous growth (Gavetti et al., 2005).

 The invention of the digital camera in 1975 by Steve Sasson, one of Kodak’s engineers was part of intensive investments in research and development and portrays how innovative the company was back then.
 Kodak, however, didn’t see the potential in the digital camera early and couldn’t capitalise on the invention.
 As films were bringing in most of the profits, investing in the digital camera would be cannibalising their own profits.

 Kodak accounted for 90% of film and 85% of camera sales in the US by 1976 (Gavetti et al., 2005).
 A company employing more than 100,000 people to sell film rolls to generate billions in revenue then, couldn’t care much for a filmless device that could potentially be a threat to their own business.

 Kodak held back from developing digital cameras for the consumer market for fear of killing its profitable film business (Usborne, 2012).
 The company brought its first digital product in the market in 1991, and although, there were few players in the market already, Kodak was initially successful in the Digital market.

-So, how could an innovative and massively successful company like Kodak that dominated photography all of the 20th century (Harris, 2014) had to give up to the modern digital revolution that it had helped starting in 1975?
+So, how could an innovative and massively successful company like Kodak which dominated photography all of the 20th century (Harris, 2014) had to give up on the modern digital revolution that it had helped start in 1975?